acdh-oeaw/VELD_registry/README.md

 # VELD registry

+This is a living collection VELD repositories and containing velds.

+The technical concept for the VELD design can be found here: https://zenodo.org/records/13318651

 ## setup and execution

 The github and gitlab API crawlers need access tokens, these are persisted in a `.env` file at the